Paulus Hook: 20th century

 Whittier House was founded in 1894 by Cornelia Foster Bradford and named after John Greenleaf Whittier and was the first settlement house in the state.

 21st century

-During the 21st century the arrival of the Hudson–Bergen Light Rail, a construction boom following the attacks of September 11, investments in Liberty State Park and the expansion of the area's ferry connections to lower Manhattan all helped to propel a process of gentrification.
+During the 21st century, the arrival of the Hudson–Bergen Light Rail, a construction boom following the attacks of September 11, investments in Liberty State Park, and major expansion of the area's ferry connections to lower Manhattan, all helped to propel the process of gentrification in the neighborhood.

 Today, real estate prices in Paulus Hook are generally higher than in surrounding neighborhoods, which include Liberty Harbor, the Financial District, WALDO, Downtown Jersey City, and Hamilton Park.
 Morris Street and Washington Street have become the "restaurant rows" of the neighborhood, which is mainly residential.
 The neighborhood is home to the Historic Paulus Hook Association which was started in 1974 as a neighborhood association dedicated to preserving the historic feel of Paulus Hook.

 On October 29, 2012, Paulus Hook was devastated during Hurricane Sandy, with significant flooding occurring throughout the neighborhood.